John James Audubon State Park

 In winter the park plays host to seven woodpecker species, waterfowl, sparrows, and mixed flocks.
 Occasionally buteos, accipiters, and owls can be seen or heard.
 During spring, summer, and fall, warblers and other neotropical migrants can be seen.
-Audubon State Park co-hosts the Ohio Valley Birding Festival and is perfect for all bird watching skill and activity levels.
-From late winter through summer, don’t miss the Bald Eagles and Great Blue Heron raising their young north of the park on Wolf Hills Road.
+Audubon State Park co-hosts the Ohio Valley Birding Festival and is perfect for all bird watching and activity levels.
+From late winter through summer, don’t miss the Bald Eagles and Great Blue Heron raising their young north of the park on Stratman Road.
 Wilderness Lake Trail is an excellent trail for woodpeckers, warblers and waterfowl.
 The Recreation Lake shoreline provides desirable edge space for fishing species like Great Blue Heron, Green Heron and Belted Kingfishers.
 Throughout the park, you may see numerous bluebird nest boxes.
 These are perfect photo opportunities for Eastern Bluebirds, Carolina Wrens, Carolina Chickadees, and occasionally Tree Swallows and Prothonotary Warblers.
 During the spring and summer, these nesting boxes are hotspots for viewing courtship and nesting activities.

 Cast away your cares at Audubon!
 The fishermen in your family can cast for largemouth bass, bluegill and catfish from the banks of the 28-acre lake.
 Ask the recreation staff where you can check out free fishing gear.
 A Kentucky Fishing License is required.
 Click here to purchase a license online at KY Dept. of Fish and Wildlife Resources.